dancrew32/marcel/README.md

 ```viml
 map <silent> <Leader>x :!./marcel vim<cr><cr>
 ```
-So, if your leader key is `,`, `,x` will launch the Marcel Vim buffer.
+So, if your leader key is `,` then `,x` will launch the Marcel Vim buffer.